pintomollo/cast/README.txt

    - Decide whether you want to reestimate the spots : Middle right checkbox
    - Filter short (hence usually wrong) tracks       : "Edit parameters"

- - Confirm using "OK", and no more need to wait !
+ - Confirm using "OK", and some more wait !

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 % 6.
 Exporting results